 - What they'll learn from your talk.

 - What background experience they should have to get the most out of your talk.

 - Description: an in-depth explanation of your talk, read only by reviewers.

-- Please do not include any personally identifiable information in the description, as this would de-anonymize the proposal.
+Please do not include any personally identifiable information in the description, as this will effectively de-anonymize the proposal.

 - Speaker Profile: The speaker profile section will be hidden from the reviewers when they read through all the talks.
-After discussing the talks and narrowing down the selection, the profile section will be revealed, then the team will make a final decision.
+After discussing the talks and narrowing down the selection, the profile section will be revealed and then the team will make a final decision.